 In the imagined narrative of the artist, the lovers are parting ways.
-The artworks contain a frozen moment in which objects—once expressed as tangible metaphors of partnership and living in the home—are now being divided and discarded.
-What is left of this relationship is on public display in the Mediterranean Garden pavilion within which Aceti, by engaging with the architectural elements, creates reflections of visible and invisible spaces tracing the lines between private, semi-private, semi-public, and public engagement.
+The artworks contain a frozen moment in which objects — once expressed as tangible metaphors of partnership and living in the home — are now being divided and discarded.
+What is left of this relationship is on public display in the Mediterranean Garden pavilion within which Aceti, by engaging with the architectural elements, creates reflections of visible and invisible spaces tracing the lines between private, semi-private, semi-public, and public engagements.
 The remainders of the relationship are the artworks made of discarded sheets which bare the traces of the bodies and the now forgotten relationship.
 These are objects that are disposed of, thrown out from the window of a private home onto the street.
 The dirty sheets, soiled with bodily fluids, are not only a record of a past relationship but also simulacra of a social and political collapse of wider relationships in the Mediterranean.
-The sheets and the writings upon them offer—in contradictory terms—both a visible public record of the violent oppression of living together and the hope for the possibilities offered by the re-acquisition of freedom.
+The sheets and the writings upon them offer — in contradictory terms — both a visible public record of the violent oppression of living together and the hope for the possibilities offered by the re-acquisition of freedom.
 The writings on the sheets are curses that can be addressed to anyone by substituting [insert name] with a name of choice.
 Similar to ancient pre-written curses the writings painted on the sheets act as a container within which the viewers can insert their own narratives.

 Politically seduced, contractually violated, and solicitously abandoned to a destiny of misery by a selfish lover, the narrative of the artworks presents an apparent future that is made of tears and painfully eked out living.
 This is juxtaposed to the emotionally charged painted curses which also speak of response, action, and reaction, and invite to rethink and take advantage of the multiple possibilities offered by the now severed responsibilities of the wrecked home.